Todd Stephens

 Todd Stephens is an American film director, writer, and producer.
-He was raised in Sandusky, Ohio, which has served as the setting for several of his films, many of which are gay-themed.
-He both wrote and produced the autobiographical coming out film Edge of Seventeen, which was released in 1998.
+He was raised in Sandusky, Ohio, which has served as the setting for several of his films in what he calls his "Ohio Trilogy" or "Sandusky Trilogy".
+Many of his films are gay-themed.

+Stephens studied film at New York University.
+He both wrote and produced the autobiographical coming out film Edge of Seventeen (directed by David Moreton), which was released in 1998 and is based on his own experiences as a gay teenager in Sandusky in the 1980s.